thorntail-examples/rest-http-secured-redhat/README.md

 # Build and deploy the Application

-1. First, to deploy Red Hat SSO move to `sso` folder, and then use the Fabric8 Maven Plugin to deploy the SSO service:
+1. First, to deploy Red Hat SSO, move to `sso` folder and then use the Fabric8 Maven Plugin to deploy the SSO server:

     ```bash
     cd sso